Idax5975/Untangling-postmortem-metabolome/README.md

 # Untangling-postmortem-metabolome
-Scripts available for the qualifying exam and research article entitled: "Untangling the Postmortem Metabolome: A Machine Learning Approach for Accurate PMI Prediction"
+Scripts available for the research article entitled: "Untangling the Postmortem Metabolome: A Machine Learning Approach for Accurate PMI Prediction"

 This repository is divided into  main folders, sub-folders and sub-sub-folders.
 Each main folder is divided into sub-folders named by the tissue analysed within the scripts.
 Main folders and sub-sub-folders are numbered according to the order of the analysis.
 However, there is no folder 1 as the initial preprocessing was performed in Microsoft Excel.